covXtreme/covXtreme/README.md

-# Piecewise_Covariate_Extremes - repository for the penalised piecewise constant covariate marginal and conditional extreme value models that allows for contour estimation
+# covXtreme - repository for the penalised piecewise constant covariate marginal and conditional extreme value models that allows for contour estimation

 ## Introduction